-Edited by Maureen D., Eng, Lynn, Anonymous and 2 others
+Edited by Maureen D., Eng, Lynn, Donna and 1 other

 Leg cramps often occur at night.
 These abrupt involuntary muscle contractions can happen without warning and the pain awakens us from our sleep.
 It could occur from a few seconds up to several minutes and usually, it leaves a soreness right after the cramp goes away.
 Calf muscles are the ones usually involved; they are generally harmless since they don't necessarily indicate any serious illness.